5 Causes of Deforestation

 While reforestation is our primary mission, we recognize that conservation is equally as — if not even more — important.
 But to protect forests, we first need to understand what their biggest threats are.

-Look no further than your dinner plate, because industrial agriculture accounts for around 85% of global deforestation.
+Look no further than your dinner plate, because between 2000-2018, agriculture was associated with around 90% of global deforestation.
 While this can mostly be attributed to meat production (particularly beef), large-scale soy and palm oil plantations follow closely behind as causes for deforestation.

-But before you shun the tofu, let’s take a closer look: meat producers clear vast swaths of forest to graze their livestock, and around 80% of all soybeans grown go directly to feed for cattle, poultry, and pigs.
-And palm oil, a ingredient that’s nearly ubiquitous in processed foods, is a major contributor to deforestation in countries like Indonesia and Malaysia.
+But before you shun the tofu, let’s take a closer look: livestock farmers clear vast areas of forest to graze their livestock, and around 80% of all soybeans grown go directly to producing beef, chicken, eggs and dairy.
+And palm oil, a ingredient that’s nearly ubiquitous in processed foods, accounts for 7% of deforestation in above mentioned time period.

 2. Timber Logging

-In fact, a 2023 study conducted by World Resources Institute and published in the journal Nature found that a predicted 54% increase in global timber harvests to meet this growing demand could produce more than 10% of total global carbon emissions over the next few decades.
+In fact, a 2023 study conducted by World Resources Institute and published in the journal Nature found that a projected 54% increase in global timber harvests to meet growing global demand for wood could produce more than 10% of total global carbon emissions over the next few decades

 3. Mining

-Thanks to an ever-increasing demand for minerals, mining in tropical forests is on the rise.
+Thanks to an ever-increasing demand for minerals, mining affects up to 1/3 of global forest ecosystems (including indirect impacts).
 Mineral extraction has doubled since the turn of the century, increasingly impacting tropical rainforests and protected areas in places like the Amazon and Cerrado.

 Overwhelmingly, mining-related deforestation can be attributed to just two commodities: gold and coal.
 Together, a recent study found that they resulted in approximately 6,877 square km of forest loss over the last two decades.
 Other minerals that significantly contribute to deforestation include bauxite, iron ore and copper.

-And because large-scale mining is an intensive, industrial undertaking, it necessitates the development of significant infrastructure, which only amplifies ecosystem degradation.
+And because large-scale mining is an intensive, industrial undertaking, it requires the development of significant infrastructure, which only increases ecosystem degradation.

-As human population levels increase, large swaths of forest get cleared to make way for the expansion of cities and settlements.
-Between 2001-2022, the World Resource Institute reported that approximately four million hectares of tree cover loss could be attributed to urbanization — or, the permanent conversion of forests into human settlements.
+As human population levels increase, forested areas get cleared to make way for the expansion of cities and settlements.
+Between 2001-2023, the World Resource Institute reported that approximately three million hectares of tree cover loss could be attributed to urbanization — or, the permanent conversion of forests into human settlements.

 And with this urbanization comes even more land use changes to support the needs of growing communities.
 These include increased sprawl and building construction, waste management for household and industrial waste and sewage, laying of impervious surfaces for roads and highways, development of energy facilities such as power plants and electrical grids, and much more.